Naming the Spirit

 1. Remaining with a Name: The Identity of the Holy Spirit and the Posture of the Artist

-3. The Illuminating Spirit: Seeing the Trinity in Basil and Olafur Eliasson's Beauty
+3. The Illuminating Spirit: Seeing the Trinity in Basil of Caesarea and Olafur Eliasson's Beauty

-5. Stewards of Breath: Poetic Imagination and the Word-Bearing Breath
+5. The Spirit as Breath: Poetic Imagination and the Word-Bearing Breath

-8. Give Us Jesus as We Cry Holy: The Holy Spirit's Convicting Use of Black Music for the New Creation
+8. The Convicting Spirit: The Holy Spirit's Use of Black Music for the New Creation

-11. Our Comforter, Our Disrupter: The Holy Spirit and Terrence Malick's The Tree of Life
+11. The Comforting and Disrupting Spirit: The Holy Spirit and Terrence Malick's The Tree of Life

-12. The Particularizing Spirit and the Art of Landscape Architecture
+12. The Particularizing Spirit On the Art of Landscape Architecture

 List of Contributors